The property features a 3 bedroom homestead and two additional adjoining 3 bed self-contained rooms (total 5 bedrooms)

 WOOD FIRED BBQ/PIZZA Complex

-Adjacent to the wood-fired Pizza Oven we have now completed a large wood fired BBQ with 3 plates and a large hot water boiler.
+Adjacent to the wood-fired Pizza Oven we have a large wood fired BBQ with 3 plates and a large hot water boiler.
 There are fresh herbs for cooking garnishes growing in and under the BBQ structure,There's a cold water tap and a table attached to each end of the structure and connecting it to the Pizza Oven-see pics above.

 The covered area and outdoor dining setting for 8 can be supplemented by additional tables and chairs from around the verandas to accommodate up to 20 persons.We also have additional tables and chairs already on site for hire (up to additional 60 persons).